 1801 Map of Bohemia and Moravia

-the family of the Josef Ott & Maria Anna Strunz Ott family.
+A selection from my US Federal Census search results for the family of the Josef Ott & Maria Anna Strunz Ott family. |

 Not until later did I learn that these lines of my ancestral families were not from Germany.
-They were from Bohemia (or About this sound Böhmen, as they would have known it).
+They were from Bohemia (or Böhmen, as they would have known it).
 Bohemia is located in modern day Czech Republic.
 So when I first learned that these ancestors were Bohemian, I started to think of my ancestors as Czech.

 But when my parents and I started to research our Bohemian ancestors, I realized that my ancestors had German names, they lived in Bohemian towns with Germanic names, their vital records were almost exclusively written in either German or Latin, and from the records it appeared that the other townspeople also shared their German heritage.
 So I started to develop a notion that my ancestors had been from Germany, and that sometime in relatively recent history they had moved along with large numbers of other Germans to Bohemia and settled there.
 I thought of them as transplants in Bohemia from their native Germany.
 When we started to research our Bohemian ancestors, I was interested to learn when they made the move from Germany to Bohemia.